Sun-lab/HLA-aware-prediction-using-TCRs/codes/README.md

+## HLA agnostic model

+Run HLA agnostic model for each HLA from one training/test split:

 	HLA_agnostic_model

-	HLA agnostic model
+For the HLAs with frequency in [40, 70], get predictions based on HLA agnostic models run on 10 training/test splits

 	HLA_agnostic_model_split

+## HLA specific model

-	For the HLAs with frequency in [40, 70], get predictions based on HLA agnostic models run on 10 training/test splits
+For HLA-I alleles, HLA-II alleles, and the HLAs with frequency in [40, 70].

+Also part of code files related to permutation tests and pvalues between TCR and HLA related to revision

 	HLA_specific_model_HLA_I
 	HLA_specific_model_HLA_II
 	HLA_specific_model_split

+## combined model

-	HLA specific model, for HLA-I alleles, HLA-II alleles, and the HLAs with frequency in [40, 70] Also part of code files related to permutation tests and pvalues between TCR and HLA related to revision
+combined HLA model, for all HLAs, and the HLAs with frequency in [40, 70]

 	combined_HLA_model
 	combined_HLA_model_split

+## KNN model

-	combined HLA model, for all HLAs, and the HLAs with frequency in [40, 70]
+for HLA-I alleles, HLA-II alleles, and the HLAs with frequency in [40, 70]

 	weighted_HLA_I
 	weighted_HLA_II
 	weighted_HLA_split

-	KNN model, for HLA-I alleles, HLA-II alleles, and the HLAs with frequency in [40, 70]
+## HLA CMV association

+Association between HLA and CMV

 	HLA_CMV_association

-	Association between HLA and CMV
+## Code for data

+Code files to generate the intermediate data files for running models

 	code_for_data

+## Code for tables

-	Code files to generate the intermediate data files for running models
+Code files to generate tables

 	code_for_tables

+## Code for revision

-	Code files to generate tables
+Code files related to certain discussions in revision

 	code_for_revision

-	Code files related to revision